openzsx/openzsx/containers/howto/docker_for_the_systems_crowd.md

 ```

 #### Dockerfile
-This is the recipe that Docker uses to build an image.
+This is the recipe that Docker uses to build the image.

 ```
 # Use an official Python runtime as a parent image